mblajek/Mbn/README.txt

+MultiByteNumber
-Library for PHP and JS to do calculations with any precission and correct approximations
+Library for PHP and JS to do calculations with any precission and correct (half-up) approximations

+Author: Mikołaj Błajek
+mblajek_mbn(at)mailplus.pl

 project page: http://mirkles.net/n/index.php - library files avalaible there